 Clearly, there are several interesting directions for our future investigation.
-One obvious direction is to try our optimizer on many different cases, and also include other optimizers such as the B&B method for a complete comparison.
-Second, it would be interesting to improve our optimizer to handle more complicated constraints and optimization criteria to handle more complex real-life PC, or other general, configuration problems.
+One obvious direction is to test our optimizers on many different real-life cases.
+Along this direction, it would be interesting to improve our optimizers to handle more complicated constraints and optimization criteria so as to solve more complex real-life PC, or other general, configuration problems.
+Second, it should be interesting to include other optimizers such as the B&B method for a complete comparison.
 Lastly, we are currently studying the possible uses of efficient learning algorithms such as the ID3 algorithm [2] to classify different user-defined configurations into useful examples so as to guide the search during the optimization process.